tailhook/vagga/docs/build_commands.rst

 .. code-block:: yaml

     setup:
-    - !Ubuntu trusty
+    - !Ubuntu xenial

-Potentially any ubuntu long term support release instead of ``trusty`` should work.
+Potentially any ubuntu long term support release instead of ``xenial`` should work.
 To install a non LTS release, use:

 .. code-block:: yaml

     setup:
-    - !UbuntuRelease { version: 14.10 }
+    - !UbuntuRelease { codename: wily }

 To install any ubuntu package use generic ``!Install`` command:

 .. code-block:: yaml

     setup:
-    - !Ubuntu trusty
+    - !Ubuntu xenial
     - !Install python

 Many interesting ubuntu packages are in the "universe" repository, you may add